pingcap/docs/develop/dev-guide-schema-design-overview.md

 ## Database schema changes

-To change database schemas, using a Driver or ORM  is not recommended.
-Instead, it is recommended that you use a [MySQL client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html) or any GUI client, which is a best practice based on experience.
-In the subsequent documents, **MySQL client** will be used to execute database schema changes.
+As a best practice based on experience, it is recommended that you use a [MySQL client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html) or a GUI client instead a driver or ORM to execute database schema changes.

 ## Object limitations